Register for our ESOL class here.

 FAC Adult Education Student & Community Activist

-Serving adults and families with low levels of literacy and English language skills, Adult Education at FAC provides a rigorous and supportive learning environment and classes that include: English for Speakers of Other Languages (ESOL), English Language Acquisition (ELA), Adult Basic Education (ABE), High School Equivalency Diploma (HSE), and bridge classes employing Integrated Education and Training (IET) and Integrated English Literacy and Civics Education, Family Literacy Classes, and College Access Support.
+Serving adults and families with low levels of literacy and English language skills, Adult Education at FAC provides a rigorous and supportive learning environment and classes that include: English for Speakers of Other Languages (ESOL), Adult Basic Education (ABE), High School Equivalency (HSE), and bridge classes employing Integrated Education and Training (IET) and Integrated English Literacy and Civics Education (IEL/CE), Family Literacy Classes, and College Access Support.

 Programming is carried out by experienced instructors, and classes are offered in multiple locations in South Brooklyn, including churches, public schools, and community centers to ensure accessibility.
-Program staff also encourage participants to take advantage of opportunities provided by FAC’s other services, such as job training and employment supports offered through our Neighborhood Employment Services program (NES); sector-based training provided by FAC’s workforce development affiliate, Brooklyn Workforce Innovations (BWI); and public benefits screening and enrollment, tax preparation assistance, and legal and financial counseling offered by our Community Services unit.
+Program staff also encourage participants to take advantage of opportunities provided by FAC’s other services, such as sector-based training provided by FAC’s workforce development affiliate, Brooklyn Workforce Innovations (BWI); and public benefits screening and enrollment, tax preparation assistance, and legal and financial counseling offered by our Community Services unit.

 Program Highlight: Sunset Park Bridge Program

 The Sunset Park Bridge Program (aka the New Americans Adult Education and Workforce Development Bridge Program) is a partnership between FAC’s Adult Education unit and Brooklyn Workforce Innovations.
-If you want to earn your Commercial Driver’s License with Red Hook on the Road or get certified in cable installation with Brooklyn Networks, strong English language skills are one key to success.
+If you want to earn your Commercial Driver’s License with Red Hook on the Road or become a BICSI certified level 1 cable installer with Brooklyn Networks, strong English language skills are one key to success.
 Both of these programs involve industry-specific vocabulary and exams that use English words and phrases you don’t see in a typical ESOL class.
 For applicants who want to hone their English language skills so they can start a new career, the Sunset Park Bridge Program can help them get started.
 Then, applicants move on to their career training program.

 For more information or to apply, call 929-732-1021.